iRail/WebClient/README.md

+This project was used between 2011 and 2014 on irail.be.
+You can find the new irail.be project here: https://github.com/irail/hyperrail

 # iRail

 This is the WebClient hosted at [http://iRail.be].
 Unstable versions can be found at [http://dev.iRail.be] (bleeding edge).
 It's built upon the iRail api ([http://api.iRail.be]) which delivers public transport information to online applications, free of charge and free as in beer.